cockroachdb/docs/src/current/v23.1/changefeed-messages.md

 We recommend monitoring for changefeed retry errors and failures.
 Refer to the [Monitor and Debug Changefeeds](monitor-and-debug-changefeeds.html#recommended-changefeed-metrics-to-track) page.

 {{site.data.alerts.callout_info}}
-[Kafka's](changefeed-sinks.html#kafka) batching behavior can increase the number of duplicate messages.
+A sink's batching behavior can increase the number of duplicate messages.
 For example, if Kafka receives a batch of `N` messages and successfully saves `N-1` of them, the changefeed job only knows that the batch failed, not which message failed to commit.
 As a result, the changefeed job will resend the full batch of messages, which means all but one of the messages are duplicates.
-Reducing the Kafka batch size with [`kafka_config_sink`](changefeed-sinks.html#kafka-sink-configuration) may help to reduce the number of duplicate messages at the sink.
+For Kafka sinks, reducing the batch size with [`kafka_sink_config`](changefeed-sinks.html#kafka-sink-configuration) may help to reduce the number of duplicate messages at the sink.

+Refer to the [Changefeed Sinks](changefeed-sinks.html) page for details on sink batching configuration.
 {{site.data.alerts.end}}

 ### Node restarts